Superquestion64/OneCallAway/README.md

 OCA is a product that allows all users to efficiently communicate to others with the ease of a few buttons.
-- To achieve such efficient and intuitive communication our product will solve the hyper-competitive as well as casual person’s craving for communication during their desired activities by giving them the tools needed (namely the OCA extension and connected webapp) to generate a call with next to no effort or account creation needed
+- Enables efficient and intuitive communication, our product will solve the hyper-competitive as well as a casual person’s craving for communication
+- During any activities users may generate a call with next to no effort or account creation needed
-- We know our product works as intended when we see users in the middle of an activity popping into a call to enhance their experience, and see connections being formed without the need of making another online presence on a site or asking for your information to get started.
+- We know our product works as intended when we see users in the middle of an activity popping into a call to enhance their experience, and see connections being formed without the need of making another online presence on a site or asking for your information to get started

 ## How To Use: